-However, before he could succeed in his mission, he died in 125 AH.
-At his death bed, he appointed his sons Ibrahim, Abdullah

-Abu Abbas (later on surnamed As-Saffah), and Abdullah Abu Jafar (latter surnamed Al-Mansoor) as his successors, one after the other.
-They continued with their mission with care and caution using the watch-word "the rights of the Ahlul-Bayt - People of the House."
+However, before he could succeed in his mission, he died in AH 125.
+At his death bed he appointed his sons Ibrahim, Abdullah Abu Abbas (later on surnamed As-Saffah), and Abdullah Abu Jaffer (latter surnamed Al-Mansoor) as his successors, one after the other.
+They continued with their mission with care and caution using the watch-word "the rights of the Ahlul Bait-People of the House."

-The effort of the Abbasid propaganda was helped by the unfit ruler who had succeeded Hisham: Walid II.
+The effort of the Abbaside propaganda was helped by the unfit ruler who succeeded Hisham: Walid II Walid II.

-Walid II

-Walid II, in the words of Syed Ameer Ali, was of "a fickle temperament and debased nature which often broke forth in cruel deeds."
+Walid II, in the words of Amir Ali, was of "a fickle temperament and debased nature which often broke forth in cruel deeds."
 The cruelty with which he got Yahya, the son of Zaid killed and his body hung on the cross, made him very unpopular.
-According to Syed Ameer Ali: "The fate of Yahya created a great sensation in Khorasan and accelerated the downfall of the Umayyads... and when Abu Muslim stood forth as the 'Avenger of the House' they (the people) flocked to his standard dressed in black, which here forth became the Abbasid color..."
+According to Amil Ali: 'Thefateof Yahya created a great sensation in Khorasan and accelerated the downfall of the Ommeyads... and when Abu Muslim stood forth as the 'Avengor of the House' they (the people) flocked to his standard dressed in black, which hereforth became the Abbaside color... "